 The Manager is committed to ensuring the management of the forest is sustainable, achieves economic sustainability and provides the best possible returns for the forest owner.
-In addition, the Manager will ensure all forests retain the capacity to do the above while meeting a range of environmental, social and cultural outcomes.
+The Manager will ensure all forests retain the capacity to do the above while meeting a range of environmental, social and cultural outcomes.